kersorianek/mon-portfolio/free-training-application-form.md

 > 🎯 **Don't fall for placement guarantees.
 Build skills that guarantee your future.**

-# Cons of Paying Lakhs to Join "Guaranteed Placement" Training Institutes
+# Limitations of Paying Lakhs of rupees to Join "Guaranteed Placement" Training Institutes

 ---